muhiris/FrontendCollection/ReadMe.md

 3. Run `npm install` to install dependencies.
 4. Run `

-## How to Use
-### HTML, CSS, and JavaScript Projects
-1. Clone or download the project from the repository
-2. Open the project directory in your preferred code editor
-3. Open the `index.html` file in your web browser to view the project

-### React Projects
-1. Clone or download the project from the repository
-2. Open the project directory in your preferred code editor
-3. Run `npm install` in the project directory to install the necessary dependencies
-4. Run `npm start` to start the development server
-5. Open the project in your web browser to view the project

 ## Contributing
 We welcome contributions from the community to improve and expand the collection of projects.
 To contribute: